 So what does that mean?

-It’s higher quality with crystal clear phone calls, rich in features and capabilities.
+It’s higher quality with crystal clear phone calls, richer in features and capabilities.

-Yes we offer a VOIP telephone service, which is provided by either our selected high quality VOIP provider or you can opt for an alternative supplier or indeed no telephone at all.
-The flexibility and choice is yours!
+Yes we offer a VOIP (landline replacement) telephone service, which is provided by either our selected high quality UK based VOIP partner directly through Lightning Fibre.
+Or, you can opt for an alternative supplier or indeed no telephone at all.
+By having a Lightning Fibre – Full Fibre connection present, the flexibility and choice is yours!

 Lightning Fibres’ recommendation is based upon our research, experience and testing.
 We want to make sure our customers attain the highest possible service, at a competitive price.